Darnel-K/NSSTFAI/README.md

-# Apache-Index-Theme
+# NSSTFAI
-A Not So Simple Theme Made For Apache's Index
+A Not So Simple Theme For Apache's Index

 [Demo](http://rs01.kajida.uk/GitHub/Experimental-Code) showing a clone of one of my other repositories, setup globally.